 This page contains many spoilers for Neon Genesis Evangelion.

-If you not watched NGE and The End of Evangelion, it is bestto stop here.
+If you have not watched NGE and The End of Evangelion, it is best to stop here.

 Ritsuko Akagi - Womanhood and Love

-As of late, I've been thinking Neon Genesis Evangelion due to many critiques I've confronted that I do not agree with.
-Most importantly, I had a old friend tell me his least favorite character was Ritsuko and he did not like the kind of woman she was.
+As of late, I've been thinking about Neon Genesis Evangelion due to many critiques I've confronted that I do not agree with.
+Particularly, I had a old friend tell me his least favorite character was Ritsuko-- saying he did not like the kind of woman she was.
 Nowadays I want to kill him and this is my first shot.
 In this essay, I will be explaining why I adore Ritsuko and the experience of being very confused about gender while being not straight so be aware this will include a lot of my own experiences.
 I don't have the goal of making you love her like I do, but I do want to write.

 I've thought about her relationship with Gendo and the possibility that Ritsuko is not straight or at least has never had the chance to properly fall in love because she's always working and just watches from the sidelines, the biggest example of her just watching is her comments regarding Kaiji and Misato though she even criticizes herself for giving into her feelings regarding a man interrupting her work.